Q42/MD2RT/README.md

 A C# library that can be used to transform Mardown to [Tiptap](https://github.com/ueberdosis/tiptap) compatible rich-text JSON.
 Built upon [ProseMirror.Model](https://github.com/Holoon/ProseMirror.Model)

+Have a look at [the unit tests](https://github.com/bkiers/MD2RT/blob/master/MD2RT.Tests/MD2RTTests.cs) to see what Markdown features are supported.

 ## Usage

 Simple case where you can convert a Markdown JSON string into rich-text JSON: